Handley Page Halifax: Operational service

-Large numbers of Halifax bombers were also operated by Coastal Command, which used it to conduct anti submarine warfare, reconnaissance and meteorological operations.
-The Halifax was heavily used to deploy mines in the vicinity of enemy-held ports.
-It served increasingly in other support capacities as the war progressed, being used as a glider tug, an electronic warfare aircraft for No. 100 Group and to conduct special operations, such as parachuting agents and arms into occupied Europe, for the Special Operations Executive (SOE).
-As a glider tug the Halifax was superior to the Lancaster, the Halifax Mk.III's 59400 lb "tug weight at take off" was higher than a Lancaster Mk.II's 52800 lbs.
+Large numbers of Halifax bombers were operated by Coastal Command, which used it to conduct anti submarine warfare, reconnaissance and meteorological operations.
+The Halifax was used to deploy mines in the vicinity of Axis-held ports.
+It served increasingly in other support capacities, being used as a glider tug, an electronic warfare aircraft for No. 100 Group and to conduct special operations, such as parachuting agents and arms into occupied Europe, for the Special Operations Executive (SOE).
+As a glider tug, the Halifax was superior to the Lancaster, the Halifax Mk.III's 59400 lb "tug weight at take off" was higher than a Lancaster Mk.II's 52800 lbs.

-Throughout early 1945, the Halifax was frequently dispatched against cities within the German homeland, including Hannover, Magdeburg, Stuttgart, Cologne, Münster, Osnabrück and others.
-During these months, infrastructure such as oil facilities and railways were given a high priority; these targets were attacked right up until the end of the war.
+In early 1945, the Halifax was frequently dispatched against cities in the Germany, including Hannover, Magdeburg, Stuttgart, Cologne, Münster, Osnabrück.
+Infrastructure such as oil facilities and railways were given priority; these targets were attacked until the end of the war.
 According to Moyes, within the final few months, bomber losses had fallen to all-time lows while raids were frequently regarded as having been highly successful.
-During the final months of the war the improved Halifax Mk.VI and Mk.VII were introduced.
-In particular, these models had been 'tropicalised' with an eye towards their potential use in the Pacific War against the Empire of Japan.
-While some of these Mk.VI and Mk.VII machines were deployed to the theatre, they played little meaningful role as the war ended before larger numbers could be brought to bear against Japanese forces.
+The improved Halifax Mk.VI and Mk.VII were introduced and these models had been 'tropicalised' with an eye towards their use in the Pacific War against the Empire of Japan.
+While some Mk.VI and Mk.VII machines were deployed to the theatre, they played little meaningful role as the war ended before larger numbers could be brought to bear against Japan.

-On 25 April 1945, the Halifax performed its last major operation against the enemy in WWII during an attack upon coastal gun batteries on Wangerooge in the Frisian Islands of the North Sea.
-While the type continued to fly operations after this, these were primarily diversions to other operations and sporadic, uncoordinated attacks against targets of opportunity.
-Upon the end of the conflict, Bomber Command quickly disbanded the majority of its Halifax-equipped squadrons; the aircraft themselves were transferred to Transport Command.
-During the type's service with Bomber Command, Halifaxes flew 82,773 operations and dropped 224,207 tons of bombs.
-1,833 aircraft were lost.
+On 25 April 1945, the Halifax performed its last big operation against the enemy in WWII during an attack upon coastal gun batteries on Wangerooge in the Frisian Islands of the North Sea.
+While the type continued to fly operations after this, these were mainly diversions for other operations and sporadic, uncoordinated attacks against targets of opportunity.
+Upon the end of the conflict, Bomber Command quickly disbanded the majority of its Halifax squadrons and the aircraft transferred to Transport Command.
+During the type's service with Bomber Command, Halifaxes flew 82,773 operations and dropped 224,207 tons of bombs and 1,833 aircraft were lost.